-334 Furthermore, a correlation was defined that from the flush air speed in the WT, allows to assess the wind 335 velocity in open field at 10 m that would cause the same emission as the one calculated with the data 336 obtained in the WT.
-The correlation has the great advantage to account for the differences existing 337 between volatilization in the open field and volatilization in the WT.
-The formula returns a wind velocity 338 value that can then be used to recalculate the obtained SOER/SER to the wind velocities of interest: e.g., in 339 the case of an odour impact assessment with atmospheric dispersion modelling, these are the wind 340 velocities of the whole time domain of the simulation.
+Furthermore, a correlation was defined that from the flush air speed in the WT, allows to assess the wind velocity in open field at 10 m that would cause the same emission as the one calculated with the data obtained in the WT.
+The correlation has the great advantage to account for the differences existing between volatilization in the open field and volatilization in the WT.
+The formula returns a wind velocity value that can then be used to recalculate the obtained SOER/SER to the wind velocities of interest: e.g., in the case of an odour impact assessment with atmospheric dispersion modelling, these are the wind velocities of the whole time domain of the simulation.
 Throughout the present work, it was taken great care in the definition of the field of application of the presented models and correlations.
-Relying of 341 342 previous studies (Fingas, 1998; 2013), it is possible to say that the volatilization of low-volatility 343 compounds, is not influenced by the velocity of the wind sweeping the liquid surface.
-Moreover, the 344 researches by Hudson and Ayoko (2008) and Parker et al. (2010), led to concluding that for diluted solutions, only for the case of compounds with dimensionless Henry's constant $< 10^{-3}$ the volatilization 345 346 process is controlled exclusively by the wind velocity on the surface.
-As a consequence of these findings, a 347 possible future development of this project would be to incorporate the models here described into a more
+Relying of previous studies (Fingas, 1998, 2013), it is possible to say that the volatilization of low-volatility compounds, is not influenced by the velocity of the wind sweeping the liquid surface.
+Moreover, the researches by Hudson and Ayoko (2008) and Parker et al. (2010), led to concluding that for diluted solutions, only for the case of compounds with dimensionless Henry's constant $< 10^{-3}$ the volatilization process is controlled exclusively by the wind velocity on the surface.
+As a consequence of these findings, a possible future development of this project would be to incorporate the models here described into a more general model framework, capable of describing the volatilization of compounds that are not only controlled by forced convection.
+In addition, it would be necessary to extend the validation of the proposed models, performing other experiments with compounds different from acetone and butanone, both pure and in aqueous solution.

-348 general model framework, capable of describing the volatilization of compounds that are not only 349 controlled by forced convection.
-In addition, it would be necessary to extend the validation of the proposed 350 models, performing other experiments with compounds different from acetone and butanone, both pure 351 and in aqueous solution.
-Furthermore, it would be useful to define a methodology to better compare the 352 experimental data with the forecasts of the model.
-This may entail carrying out chemical analysis as well as 353 olfactometric analysis.
-The latter has the additional criticality of performing the olfactometric analysis 354 directly in the field in ambient air, a difficult task.
-Finally, it would be interesting to investigate the adoption 355 of the friction velocity instead of simply the wind velocity in the model, considering the effects that waves 356 on the liquid surface may have on the friction velocity and the emission rate itself, effects that some recent 357 researches seem to indicate are actually not negligible (Prata Jr. et al., 2016b).
+Furthermore, since the proposed model is applied to VOC volatilization of easily detectable substances (e.g. acetone, butanone) the suitability of this methodology for the evaluation of odour nuisance should be validated with specific experimental data involving odour emission monitoring.
+Therefore, it would be useful to define a procedure to better compare the experimental data with the forecasts of the model.
+This may entail carrying out chemical analysis, coupled with olfactometric analysis, e.g. long term dynamic olfactometry monitoring at target points and statistical analyses of the results (e.g. number of events exceeding the perception threshold).
+This has the additional criticality of performing the olfactometric analysis directly in the field in ambient air, which is a difficult task.

+Finally, it would be interesting to investigate the adoption of the friction velocity instead of simply the wind velocity in the model, considering the effects that waves on the liquid surface may have on the friction velocity and the emission rate itself, effects that some recent researches seem to indicate are actually not negligible (Prata et al., 2016b).